Rigoberto Sanchez

-Rigoberto Jovany Sanchez (born September 8, 1994) is an American professional football punter for the Indianapolis Colts of the National Football League (NFL).
+Rigoberto Jovany Sanchez (born September 8, 1994) is an American professional football punter and kickoff specialist for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Hawaii Rainbow Warriors and was signed by the Colts as an undrafted free agent in 2017.

 Early life

 Sanchez attended and played high school football at Hamilton Union High School in Hamilton City, California.

 College career

 Sanchez initially played football for Butte College in Oroville, California, located roughly 30 miles southeast of Hamilton City before transferring to the University of Hawaii.
 While at Hawaii, Sanchez played on the Hawaii Rainbow Warriors for the 2015 and 2016 seasons.
 During the 2015 season, he punted 74 times for 3,335 net yards for a 45.1 average.
 He handled placekicking duties and converted 23 of 24 extra point attempts and 8 of 11 field goal attempts.
 In 2016, he punted 70 times for 3,122 net yards for a 44.6 average.
 He converted 49 of 50 extra point attempts and all 13 field goal attempts.